yihui/knitr-talks/demo/Demo-JJ.md

     - Show knitr-minimal.Rnw
     - Show compiled PDF in evince
     - Show and explain relationship between Rnw and PDF
+    - Note that code is turned on here but can be turned off

 ## Demo: Sweave/knitr tools in RStudio